linode/apl-docs/docs/apps/thanos.md

 sidebar_label: Thanos
 ---

+## About

-Thanos can be enabled for multi-cluster metrics retention using an off-site object storage service.
+Thanos can be enabled to add HA support for Prometheus (and log term retention of metrics) and store metrics in an object storage service.